Driving Tips : A How-To Guide For Tourists

-Your International driving license must be valid during these periods.
+Two driver’s permits are valid for two months and one for one year.
+Your International driving licence must be valid during these periods.

 The cost of the Visitor’s driving permits is as follows:

-Where can you get a permit in Barbados?
+Where can you get a visitors permit in Barbados?

 The offices are open Monday to Friday from 8.30 am to 3.00 pm.

-This means that when we meet you at the airport or seaport, we will not only have your car ready and waiting for you, but we will also be able to present you with your temporary driver’s license at the same time.
+When we meet you at the airport, we will also be able to present you with your temporary Barbados driver’s licence at the same time.

 My driving record isn’t clean.
 Can I still get a permit or hire a car?

-You can still get a Barbados permit with a few negative entries on your record.
+Although you can still get a Barbados permit when there are negative entries on your driving record.

-However, different car rental companies have different rules regarding the leasing of a motor vehicle to drivers that do not have perfect driving records.
+Different car rental companies have different rules regarding leasing a car to drivers with a less than perfect driver’s record.

-Rental companies might not allow you to drive their cars if in the past you have the following violations:
+Some car leasing companies might not allow you to hire their vehicles if you have the following violations:

-How hard is driving & getting around Barbados?
+How hard is driving & getting around in Barbados?

 What side of the road do you drive on in Barbados?